dsvill06/blog_posts/publish/publish-your-obsidian-notes-with-linked-blog-starter.md

 ---
-title: "Publish your Obsidian Notes with linked-blog-starter"
+title: Publish your Obsidian Notes with linked-blog-starter
+Date:
 ---
 By the end of this tutorial, you'll have a github repository that will automatically publish notes to your custom website everytime you upload new notes to the `publish` folder.